 Dr. Wiese has written over 100 articles, books, or book chapters and has made over 300 presentations to national and international audiences.
 He has mentored over 200 student and resident presentations at national meetings.
 He previously served on the ABIM Council, and as the Chair of the ABIM Internal Medicine Board.
 He has also been a board member for the Society of Hospital Medicine, The ACP Board of Regents, The Association of Program Directors in Internal Medicine, and The Association of Subspecialty Professors.
 During his tenure as president of the Society of Hospital Medicine, he was instrumental in enacting the Academic Hospitalist Academy and the Quality and Safety Educators Academy.
 As the chair of the ABIM hospital medicine committee, he has been instrumental in developing the Focused-Practice Hospital Medicine Maintenance of Certification pathway.

-Dr. Wiese was the pioneer in introducing hospital medicine to Charity Hospital in 2000, writing the multi-million dollar grant that continues to support hospitalists at Charity today.
-He has been actively involved in redesigning graduate medical education; his innovations such as the “academic half day curriculum” and the “4+1 residency model of training” have become widely adopted by residency programs across the US.
-He is the primary investigator for two HRSA grants, providing over three million dollars in support for improving transitions-of-care for vulnerable patient populations.
-Over the next ten years, Dr. Wiese will bring in over thirty-seven million dollars of additional support for Tulane’s GME infrastructure.
+Dr. Wiese has been actively involved in redesigning graduate medical education throughout his innovations such as the “academic half day curriculum” and the “4+1 residency model of training” have become widely adopted by residency programs across the US.
+He was the primary investigator for two HRSA grants, providing over three million dollars in support for improving transitions-of-care for vulnerable patient populations.